Tres milagros (Mexican TV series)

-Tres Milagros is a Mexican drama television series that premiered on Azteca Uno on 12 March 2018 and ended on 25 May 2018.
-Produced by Sony Pictures Television and Televisión Azteca based on the 1970 book Cuando quiero llorar no lloro ("When I want to cry, I don't") by Miguel Otero Silva, of which in 2011 a Colombian version was made with the name Tres Milagros.
+Tres Milagros is a Mexican drama television series that premiered on Azteca Uno on 12 March 2018, and ended on 25 May 2018.
+Produced by Sony Pictures Television and Televisión Azteca based on the 1970 book Cuando quiero llorar no lloro ("When I want to cry, I don't") by Miguel Otero Silva, a Colombian version was made in 2011 with the name Tres Milagros.

 Plot

 The series follows the lives of three young people who end up joining their destinies thanks to a prophecy, the prophecy says: "The day that Milagros meets Milagros and Milagros, Milagros and the love of Milagros, They will die".
 On September 18, 1985 there is a birth of three girls who are baptized with the same name.
 Catemaco's jaguar manages to see the connection between the three girls. and to his own sorrow he anticipates a prophecy.
 What will make the three girls start their lives and both fall in love with the same man, but only one of them will die.